prclibo/calibration-toolbox/doc/multiple-camera_system_calibration_toolbox.md

 ### An example

 This is an example of calibrating a 5-camera rig.
-[Download the images here]{} and follow the following steps:
+[Download the images here]() and follow the following steps:

 Run the calibration interface by calling `main` in Matlab.
 You will see: